-The application for the 2016-2017 academic year is currently available.
+The application for the 2018-2019 academic year is now available on MDCAPS.

 Who may apply: Current full-time or part-time graduate students enrolled at an eligible accredited Maryland postsecondary institution in a Masters of Science in Nursing (MSN, MS) program, post-graduate certificate program in nursing education, Doctorate (PhD, DNP, EdD) program or another graduate-level nursing program required to prepare individuals to become nursing faculty.